acruzgarcia/OMIEData/README.md

 Python package to import data from OMIE (Iberian Peninsula's Electricity Market Operator): https://www.omie.es/

-Concretely, you can easily access to data for the following markets:
+Concretely, it allows to easily access to data from the following markets:

-- Daily market: hourly prices in Spain and Portugal, total hourly energy after auction (with/without billateral contracts), breakdown of the total hourly energy by technology and bid/ask curves.
+- Daily market: hourly market cleared prices in Spain and Portugal, total hourly energy as a result of the auction (with/without billateral contracts), breakdown of the total hourly energy by technology and supply/demand curves.
 - Intra-day market: hourly prices for the different sessions and total hourly energy.

-- Additional data in next releases.
+Additional data will be included in next releases.

 ## Installation